 At this point, I’m sure you’re all quite familiar with multitasking.
 Why not work that to your advantage when it comes to your fitness as well?
 While you’re brushing your teeth, you can do a 2-minute wall sit or calf raises.
 Feeling a bit of a creative block or can’t seem to solve a problem you’ve been having?
 Try taking a 10-minute walk around the block.
 Not only are you adding healthy activities to your day, but you’ll also likely come back with a refreshed mindset and ready to smash down those walls.

 As you find yourself repeating these activities, you can add more to your routine.
-There are plenty of at-home exercises that don’t require any equipment you can start that we’ve included in our 7-day workout plan inside the Rebel Office Resource Library (with daily workouts less than 30 minutes).
+There are plenty of at-home exercises that don’t require any equipment you can start.
 Before you know it, you’ll be doing these exercises without thinking of them as chores.

 You’ll have days when you absolutely would rather unwind by sitting on the couch with your favourite bag of chips than go for a run.
 I feel that, girl.
 It’s so easy to hide away and tell yourself you’ll go for a longer run tomorrow.
 Maybe.